-The 2018 Index release retains the overall conceptual framework and structure developed for the original 2013 Index release by a broad collection of preparedness stakeholders.
-However, some changes to the subdomain structure were implemented, as described below.
+The 2019 Index release retains the overall conceptual framework and structure developed for the original 2013 Index release by a broad collection of preparedness stakeholders.
+However, some changes to the subdomain structure have been implemented, as described below.
 The Index conceptual framework includes a set of six domains of health security activity that research and experience have shown to be important in protecting people from the health consequences of disasters and other large-scale hazards and emergencies:

-- 1. Health Security Surveillance: actions to monitor and detect health threats, and to identify where hazards start and spread so that they can be contained rapidly; - Community Planning and Engagement: actions to develop and maintain supportive relationships among government agencies, community organizations, and individual households; and to develop shared plans for responding to disasters and emergencies; - 3.
-Information and Incident Management: actions to deploy people, supplies, money, and information to the locations where they are most effective in protecting health and safety; - 4.
-Healthcare Delivery: actions to ensure access to high-quality medical services across the continuum of care during and after disasters and emergencies; - 5.
-Countermeasure Management: actions to store and deploy medical and pharmaceutical products that prevent and treat the effects of hazardous substances and infectious diseases, including vaccines, prescription drugs, masks, gloves, and medical equipment; and - 6.
-Environmental and Occupational Health: actions to maintain the security and safety of water and food supplies, to test for hazards and contaminants in the environment, and to protect workers and emergency responders from health hazards while on the job.
+- Health security surveillance: actions to monitor and detect health threats, and to identify where hazards start and spread so that they can be contained rapidly; - 2.
+Community planning and engagement: actions to develop and maintain supportive relationships among government agencies, community organizations, and individual households; and to develop shared plans for responding to disasters and emergencies; - 3.
+Information and incident management: actions to deploy people, supplies, money, and information to the locations where they are most effective in protecting health and safety; - 4.
+Healthcare delivery: actions to ensure access to high-quality medical services across the continuum of care during and after disasters and emergencies; - 5.
+Countermeasure management: actions to store and deploy medical and pharmaceutical products that prevent and treat the effects of hazardous substances and infectious diseases, including vaccines, prescription drugs, masks, gloves, and medical equipment; and - 6.
+Environmental and occupational health: actions to maintain the security and safety of water and food supplies, to test for hazards and contaminants in the environment, and to protect workers and emergency responders from health hazards while on the job.

 Each of these domains is further divided into a set of subdomains that reflect more specific areas of practice and policy.
 Finally, each subdomain contains individual measures that reflect specific preparedness capabilities.
-A total of 19 subdomains are operational in the 2018 Index release and each contains at least two, but in most cases multiple, related measures.
+A total of 19 subdomains are operational in the 2019 Index release and each contains at least two, but in most cases multiple, related measures.
 Each measure is defined and constructed for a state and year, and standardized to a common scale using a methodology described below.
-Drawing from over 60 data sources, the 2018 Index release includes measure data for the 50 states as well as D.C. for the years 2013 through 2017.
+Drawing from over 60 data sources, the 2019 Index release includes measure data for the 50 states as well as DC for the years 2013 through 2018.

-The 2018 Index release subdomain structure is changed from the 2017 release in three domains: Incident & Information Management, Countermeasure Management, and Environmental and Occupational Health.
-There are now two subdomains in the Incident and information Management Domain instead of three: Incident Management and Information Management.
-With the removal of the Non-Pharmaceutical Intervention Subdomain, the Countermeasure Management Domain now has two subdomains instead of three.
-And, the Environmental and Occupational Health Domain now has four subdomains with the addition of two new subdomains: Physical Environment and Infrastructure Workforce Resiliency.
-With the consolidation, removal, and addition of these subdomains, the 2018 Index has a total of 19 subdomains within the six domains (see Figure 1).
+There are no changes in the 2019 Index structure.
+However, the 2018 Index release subdomain structure was changed from the 2017 release in three domains: Incident and Information Management, Countermeasure Management, and Environmental and Occupational Health.
+This resulted in two subdomains in the Incident and

+Information Management Domain instead of three: Incident Management and Information Management.
+With the removal of the Non-Pharmaceutical Intervention Subdomain, the Countermeasure Management Domain was left with two subdomains instead of three.
+And, the Environmental and Occupational Health Domain has four subdomains with the addition of two new subdomains: Physical Environment and Infrastructure Workforce Resiliency.
+With the consolidation, removal, and addition of these subdomains, the 2018 Index had a total of 19 subdomains within the six domains (see Figure 1)-which is unchanged with the 2019 Index release.

-Figure 1: 2018 Index Release Domains and Subdomains
+Figure 1: 2019 Index Release Domains and Subdomains